top of page

 DOWNLOAD

-Following 18 months of engagement—and informed by extensive feedback from Downsview locals, Indigenous rights holders, and city-wide stakeholders—Northcrest and Canada Lands have developed a proposed Framework Plan for these lands at Downsview.
-The Plan will inform the amendment to the Secondary Plan for this area, so it may someday be the series of connected neighbourhoods that our participants have imagined.
+Following 18 months of engagement—and informed by extensive feedback from Downsview locals, Indigenous rights holders, and city-wide stakeholders—Northcrest and Canada Lands developed a proposed Framework Plan for these lands at Downsview.
+The Plan informed the amendment to the Secondary Plan for this area, so it may someday be the series of connected neighbourhoods that our participants have imagined.

-The Framework Plan is a proposal and technical document that has been submitted to the City.
-Following their review, City staff will ask the community for feedback before updating the Downsview Area Secondary Plan.
+The Framework Plan was a proposal and technical document that was submitted to the City.
+Following their review, City staff asked the community for feedback before updating the Downsview Area Secondary Plan.

 Anchor 7